-2. Deliver digital-first personalized engagement.
+2. Deliver digital-first personalised engagement.

 It’s difficult to drive change across an organization with fragmented, time-consuming processes.
 And by adopting an agile, platform-based solution designed for the energy and utilities sector, ENGIE has been able to streamline many of its processes and reduce human error.
-This has helped the company to “add value behind the meter” for its customers and employees, provide digital-first, personalized experiences, and capitalize on opportunities as they arise.
+This has helped the company to “add value behind the meter” for its customers and employees, provide digital-first, personalised experiences, and capitalise on opportunities as they arise.

-For example, ENGIE Electrabel (Belgium) is using prebuilt guided selling processes enforced by eligibility and product rules to help its partners optimize sales.
+For example, ENGIE Electrabel (Belgium) is using prebuilt guided selling processes enforced by eligibility and product rules to help its partners optimise sales.
 Meanwhile, ENGIE in Spain uses a fully guided selling acquisition process to guide team members through the sales process, from identifying opportunities to quoting and generating documentation.

 Team members were able to adopt the new tools within four days with great results.
 In France, the company was able to decrease the time required to train agents by 50%.
 ENGIE in France and Belgium were also able to use the solution’s library of prebuilt processes to reduce the amount of coding they anticipated they would need by 50%.

 3. Reimagine sales and service processes to bring more focus on the customer.

 Becoming a more customer-focused organisation requires change.
 For ENGIE, that meant reorganising its sales structure and introducing new ways of working to improve collaboration and efficiency across teams.